-- (a) Any member of a public body who wishes to participate remotely shall, as soon as reasonably possible prior to a meeting, notify the chair or, in the chair's absence, the person chairing the meeting, of his or her desire to do so and the reason for and facts supporting his or her request. - (b) At the start of the meeting, the chair shall announce the name of any member who will be participating remotely and the reason under 940 CMR 29.10(5) for his or her remote participation.
-The chair's statement does not need to contain details of the reason for the member's remote participation other than the section of the regulation that justifies it.
-This information shall also be recorded in the meeting minutes. - (c) Members of public bodies who participate remotely may vote, and shall not be deemed absent for purposes of G.L. c.
-39, § 23D.
-All votes taken during any meeting in which a member participates remotely shall be by roll call vote. - (d) A member participating remotely may participate in an executive session, but shall state at the start of any such session that no other person is present and/or able to hear the discussion at the remote location, unless presence of that person is approved by a simple majority vote of the public body. - (e) When feasible, the chair or, in the chair's absence, the person chairing the meeting, shall distribute to remote participants, in advance of the meeting, copies of any documents or exhibits that he or she reasonably anticipates will be used during the meeting.
-If used during the meeting, such documents shall be part of the official record of the meeting, and shall be listed in the meeting minutes and retained in accordance with M.G.L. c.
-30A, sec.
-22. - (f) If technical difficulties arise as a result of utilizing remote participation, the chair or, in the chair's absence, person chairing the meeting may decide how to address the situation but is encouraged, wherever possible, to suspend discussion while reasonable efforts are made to correct any problem that interferes with a remote participant's ability to hear or be heard clearly by all persons present at the meeting location.
-If a remote participant is disconnected from the meeting, the minutes must note that fact and the time at which the disconnection occurred.
+- 1. Any member of the Committee who wishes to participate remotely shall, as soon as reasonably possible prior to a meeting, notify the chair or, in the chair's absence, the person chairing the meeting, of his or her desire to do so and the reason for and facts supporting his or her request. - 2.
+At the start of the meeting, the Chair shall announce the name of any member who will be participating remotely.
+This information shall also be recorded in the meeting minutes. - 3.
+The Chair or, in the chair's absence, the person chairing the meeting, may decide how to address technical difficulties that arise as a result of utilizing remote participation, but is encouraged, wherever possible, to suspend discussion while reasonable efforts are made to correct any problem that interferes with a remote participant's ability to hear or be heard clearly by all persons present at the meeting location.
+If technical difficulties result in a remote participant being disconnected from the meeting, that fact and the time at which the disconnection occurred shall be noted in the meeting minutes.